 Related article: Best Colombia Islands To Visit

-Tulum vs. Cancun: Does Tulum or Cancun Have Better Nightlife?
+Tulum vs Cancun: Does Tulum or Cancun Have Better Nightlife?

 Just because Tulum is laidback does not mean that it lacks the necessary ingredients for a memorable nightlife.
-Less crowds in restaurants and clubs means less time spent ordering drinks and waiting outside the entrance for hours on end.
+Fewer crowds in restaurants and clubs mean less time spent ordering drinks and waiting outside the entrance for hours on end.
 Tulum has an array of trendy bars and clubs that were tailormade for dancing and good company.
 Tulum Centro for example is home to several rooftop bars that play live music and serve tacos and mojitos at an affordable price.
 The Beach Zone offers more high-end options for those willing to splurge on food and drinks such as Gitano and Casa Jaguar.

 Parties are not exclusive to Cancun either.
 There are plenty of places where visitors can put their salsa dancing skills to the test or ask the DJ to play their favorite pop song.
 The Papaya Playa Project for instance hosts a Full Moon bash every month where international DJs and artists are invited to light the dancefloor on fire.
 So, in a battle that involves Tulum vs Cancun, Cancun wins the prize for better nightlife thanks to its jungle-inspired rooftop bars and lively yet elegant party scene.

-Tulum vs. Cancun: Which One Is More Expensive?
+Tulum vs Cancun: Which One Is More Expensive?